shrddr/osmml/readme.md

 ## What's up?

 These scripts prepare the data to teach a classification network which tells apart satellite imagery tiles with [streetlamp](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dstreet_lamp)s or with no streetlamps.
-The tests only use the latest and the clearest imagery layer for my city called Maxar.
+The tests only use the latest and the clearest imagery layer for my location.

+The training uses resnet34 with fast.ai library.
+Every run starts with top layers frozen, 1 epoch train to learn the categories.
+After that follows an `unfreeze` call and training continues until the validation error stabilizes.

 ## Original tiles